The future of work is hybrid, and educators intent on bringing together in-person and online experiences believe the future of learning is hybrid too.

 The right technology can help.
 In an article looking at how to safely and effectively incorporate new tools, Kassia Gandhi encourages educators to ask these five questions:

 - Do you have access to approved technology that supports your needs?
-If technology is available through your school, district, institution or organisation, it’s likely undergone stringent vetting processes to make sure it’s safe and secure.
+If technology is available through your school, district, institution or organization, it’s likely undergone stringent vetting processes to make sure it’s safe and secure.

 - If you want or need to use a new tool, is it safe?
 Especially with free apps, some of the biggest concerns typically revolve around privacy (or a lack of it).
 According to a 2021 study by Me2B Alliance, 60% of the apps schools were using were sending student data to third parties.